Current Suspected Overdose Deaths in Delaware for 2021: Get Help Now!

 This graph provides the age breakdown for hospitalized assault patients.

 The next table shows data related to Delaware injury hospitalizations.

-And falls are responsible for the most serious and critical injuries among Delaware residents.
+Falls are also responsible for most of the serious and critical injuries among Delaware residents.

 The Delaware Coalition for Injury Prevention is working to decrease injury-related death and disability.
 Please visit their pages using